-Since the 2011 earthquake and tsunami in northeast Japan, I have raised £170,000 and managed over thirty projects to support the remote fishing communities on the Oshika Peninsula.
-I return to Oshika every year, usually staying for a month, living and working alongside the fishermen, women, and children.
+Since the 2011 earthquake and tsunami in northeast Japan, I have raised £175,000 and managed over thirty projects to support the remote fishing communities on the Oshika Peninsula.
+Until 2020, I returned to Oshika every year, usually staying for a month, living and working alongside the fishermen, women, and children.
 I have been embraced by these communities, and the people there talk openly to me about their needs and worries.
 I am not really considered a “volunteer,” and am often touched to be referred to as a friend or family member.
 I simply listen to the people there, and encourage them to tell me what THEY think they need to rebuild their lives.
 Then I try to make that happen.

 I draw upon a huge network of people around the world, who are all keen to support Tohoku in its recovery.
 This network includes individuals, schools, businesses, and community groups.
 There are a wide range of projects that have been supported, costing as little as ¥10,000 and up to ¥3 million.
 Donations do not go into a generic fund, but instead are donated with a specific project in mind.
 Money goes directly to the community benefiting from the project, or to a manufacturer or carpenter for example.
 Every donation has a specific purpose, and where at all possible, any items that need to be sourced are purchased locally.